dustin4242/deba-cpu/readme.md

 ***Note:*** *make sure memory is mutable for the `set_mem_to_a!()` instuction*

 ## How to use instructions:
 Now we can get into the fun part: **Programming**.
-Programming a DB-8 cpu's memory is relatively easy however it can be easy to get lost in the code since it is in a assembly-like syntax.
+Programming a Deba cpu's memory is relatively easy however it can be easy to get lost in the code since it is in a assembly-like syntax.
 To make programming the memory easier I have provided many macros for you guys to use:
 ```
 set_a!(value)
 set_b!(value)